-The National Wastewater Drug Monitoring Program (NWDMP), which commenced in August 2016, provides leading-edge, coordinated national research and intelligence on illicit drugs and licit drugs that can be abused, with a specific focus on methylamphetamine and other high risk substances.
+The National Wastewater Drug Monitoring Program (the Program) commenced in August 2016 and provides leading-edge, coordinated national research and intelligence on illicit drugs and licit drugs that can be abused, with a specific focus on methylamphetamine and other high-risk substances.

 Wastewater analysis is widely applied internationally as a tool to measure and interpret drug use within national populations.
 The Program gives us valuable insight into trends in drug consumption across Australia and can identify new sources of threat.